bll744958765/SMACNP/README.md

 generation_data_noise1.csv is a new simulation data set that can be used to test the performance of SMANP.
 Then, you can run train_smacnp to implement the experiment.
 Last, you can run test_smacnp to show the prediction performance.
+Fig. 1 displays the ability of the SMACNP to capture spatial relationships on a simulated dataset.
+Fig. 1(a) displays the ground truth in the test set, while the prediction maps produced by SMACNP for various division ratios of the training set are shown in Fig. 1(b) and Fig. 1(c)

 ##
   * [Conditional Neural Process] (Attentive Neural Processes)
   * The code is rewritten from the Tensorflow implementation provided by Deep Mind to the PyTorch implementation